tohojo/bufferbloat-net/content/codel/wiki/CakeRecipes.md

 ```
 tc qdisc replace dev eth0 root cake ethernet bandwidth 1gbit
 ```
-* ethernet says to tune for ethernet
+* _ethernet_ says to tune for ethernet
-* bandwidth 1Gbit is typical of a small data center network, substantially faster than is commonly seen in offices
+* _bandwidth 1GBit_ is substantially faster than is commonly seen in offices.
+The example is from an office connected upstrfeam to a datacenter with a 10Gbit network.
+* _bandwidth unlimited_ would suit an upstream which is equally fast.